 Being one of the more urbanized areas of the Dallas-Fort Worth metroplex, the two Justice of the Peace courts serving Arlington TX preside over a high volume of eviction cases.
 Because of this, both Justices of the Peace serving the Arlington metro area are very well versed in Texas eviction law.
 You should expect both of these Judges to review your notice to vacate for compliance with Texas law.
 You should also expect both Judges to confirm that your delivery method complied with the relevant statutes which were changed in early 2016.
 An experienced Arlington TX eviction attorney will know how to meet your Judge’s expectations.

-Call today for your FREE Consultation
+Call today for your Free Consultation (Landlords Only)

 How an Experienced Arlington TX Eviction Attorney Can Make a Difference